When You Visit:

 Where do my children go?

-Our nursery will hopefully be reopening soon.
-We welcome little ones ages 6 months old up to four years old during all weekend Masses.
+For those that wish to utilize our nursery, we will gladly watch over little ones ages 6 months up to 4 years old during the 9:00 AM and 11:30 AM Sunday Masses.
+The nursery is located near the Parish Office just east of the church.
 We also love having the kids participate in the celebration of the Mass with us so please feel free to bring them along!

 I'm ready to register to the parish!
 How do I do that?